-- The morning register will be marked by 8:50am.
+- The morning register will be marked by 8:55am.
 Pupils will receive a late mark if they are not in their classroom by this time.
-Pupils attending after this time will receive a mark to show that they were on site, but this will count as a late mark - The morning register will close at 9:00am.
-Pupils will receive a mark late after register closes mark (U code) which denotes as an unauthorised absence - The afternoon register will be taken at 1pm/1:15pm.
+Pupils attending after this time will receive a mark to show that they were on site, but this will count as a late mark - The morning register will close at 9:00.
+Pupils will receive a mark late after register closes mark (U code) which denotes as an unauthorised absence - The afternoon register will be taken at 1:15pm.

-99-100% Attendance matters sessions Acknowledge consistent weeks and 100% weeks 0 - 2 Discuss tutor group/ overall class attendance and offer praise to movers DAYS OFF Tutor/teacher to discuss 96% attendees Officer 4 - 7.5 DAYS OFF 96- 98% Request notes for unauthorised absences and update relevant systems Talk with parents and students regarding attendance levels dropping Trigger first attendance letter for children falling within 96-98% attendance category and phone call home School to complete home visit 93-95% Acknowledge improvement in attendance for the students who have moved into this category from the below categories School staff to have weekly check ins School to complete home visit
+WORKING TOGETHER TO IMPROVE SCHOOL ATTENDANCE 0 - 2 DAYS OFF 4 - 7.5 DAYS OFF 99-100% 96- 98% Attendance matters sessions Acknowledge consistent weeks and 100% weeks Discuss tutor group/ overall class attendance and offer praise to movers Tutor/teacher to discuss 96% attendees with Attendance Officer Request notes for unauthorised absences and update relevant systems Talk with parents and students regarding attendance levels dropping Trigger first attendance letter for children falling within 96-98% attendance category and phone call home School to complete home visit 9.5 - 17 DAYS OFF 93-95% Acknowledge improvement in attendance for the students who have moved into this category from the below categories School staff to have weekly check ins School to complete home visit School to consider Early Help assessment to highlight barriers to learning and offer support (requirement for LA) School to develop an attendance plan with parent at a parent meeting (requirement for LA) - second letter to be sent